Forms

 Sometimes your fans want to show you things they've created, like scissor-cut love letters and innocent selfies with cats.
 No problem!
 File input types to the rescue.
 Inform Statamic you intend to collect files, specify where you'd like the uploads to go, and whether you'd like them to simply be placed in a directory somewhere, or become reusable Assets.

-Then add an assets field to your blueprint, with a max_files setting of 1:
+On your field, add a max_files setting of 1:

 <input type="file" name="cat_selfie" />